Let’s plan to

 create wetlands.

-UPDATE: Upper Mobile Bay Wetland Creation Project Public Notice Period Extended
+Upper Mobile Bay Wetland Creation Project Slated to Receive RESTORE Funding

-The purpose of the Upper Mobile Bay Beneficial Use Wetland Creation Site (Planning) Project is to plan for creation of 1,200 acres of wetlands in the Upper Mobile Bay through the beneficial use of dredged material.
+The purpose of the Upper Mobile Bay Beneficial Use Wetlands Creation Project is to use dredge material to build 1,200 acres of wetlands south of the Causeway.

 This project will ensure that some of the sediments dredged from the Upper Mobile Bay area are used beneficially to help restore our coastal wetland habitats.
 Utilizing dredged sediment to create wetlands rather than upland management or open-water placement is a wise use of this valuable Alabama natural resource.
 Benefits resulting from this wetland creation project will include improved water quality, more habitat for living coastal and marine organisms, and implementation of improved dredging practices that support navigation-related commerce and thus the region’s economy.